-VA loans don’t require a down payment yet even so they are still some of the highest performing loan group of all current home loan programs today.
+VA loans don’t require a down payment yet even so they are still some of the highest performing loan groups of all current mortgages today.
 This not only in spite of the fact there is no initial “skin in the game” as some lenders put it.
 This fee is an upfront fee and paid at the settlement table but is not paid for out of pocket but rather rolled into the loan amount.
-The upfront funding fee can vary but for most VA loans the fee is set at 2.15% of the loan amount and included in the final loan and not paid for out of pocket.
+The upfront funding fee can vary but for most VA loans the fee is set at 2.3% of the loan amount and included in the final loan and not paid for out of pocket.

-If that same individual decided to make a down payment of up to 10% of the sales price, the funding fee drops to 1.5% of the sales price, making the funding fee on the $300,000 home $4,500 and final loan amount of $304,500.
-A down payment of more than 10% and the fee drops slightly to 1.25%.
+If that same individual decided to make a down payment of up to 10% of the sales price, the funding fee drops to 1.4% of the sales price, making the funding fee on the $300,000 home $4,200 and final loan amount of $304,200.
 It’s important to note here however that VA loans with a down payment such as 10% or more might be better served to consider a standard conventional loan.
 A conventional loan with a down payment of 20% or more doesn’t require the funding fee at all.

 The VA loan program isn’t a one-time affair and can be used again to buy and finance another primary residence.
 The VA loan can be used again as long as the previous VA loan has been paid off, typically due to the sale of the property.
 There are what is referred to as “partial entitlements” when the original VA loan didn’t take up the entire entitlement amount but in today’s marketplace, this doesn’t happen very often.

-When the VA loan is used once again and there is no down payment, the funding fee is higher at 3.3% of the sales price, or $9,900 on a $300,000 purchase for a final loan amount of $309,900.
-With a down payment of 5.0% or more, the funding fees remain the same at 1.5 and 1.25% of the sales price, the same as with a first time purchase.
+When the VA loan is used for a second time and there is no down payment, the funding fee is higher at 3.6% of the sales price, or $10,800 on a $300,000 purchase for a final loan amount of $310,800.
+With a down payment of 5.0% or more, the funding fees remain the same at 1.65%, the same as with a first time purchase.

 Buyers that need have questions or need assistance can reach out to us by calling the number above.